 Companies like Jvion are using AI to predict which individuals and communities would be the most vulnerable if COVID-19 were to spread in their region.
 Other companies are using AI to track existing cases and even predict where exactly COVID-19 will spread before it does so.
 At Sentient Digital, Inc., we are proud to be developing machine learning solutions for precisely this purpose.

 The software we are developing uses deep learning, a subset of machine learning, designed to both track where COVID-19 currently is and accurately predict where exactly the virus will spread.
 There are numerous similar programs already in existence, but what sets ours apart is our use of community structures in tracking and predicting the virus’ spread.

-Led by Gene Locklear, Entrust’s Senior AI Research Scientist who is spearheading our innovative R&D efforts, our team is using a series of mathematical models based on studies of overlapping communities in complex networks.
+Led by Gene Locklear, SDi’s Senior AI Research Scientist who is spearheading our innovative R&D efforts, our team is using a series of mathematical models based on studies of overlapping communities in complex networks.
 This involves teaching our software a nuanced understanding of how individuals interact with one another across multiple social networks.
 We aim to accomplish this by teaching the software several machine learning algorithms, such as hierarchical clustering.

 To create this program, we plan to incorporate data mined from a variety of sources, ranging from social media platforms like Twitter to official CDC reports.
 We will also select data from previous epidemics as relevant, given that the body data on COVID-19 is still relatively small.

 Our objective for this fusion of machine learning and public health is to ultimately provide both real-world analysis of COVID-19 as well as simulations of the virus spread vectors.
 We hope that this software will arm researchers, healthcare providers, and the general public with more data and knowledge to be as prepared as they can be.